mongodb/docs/source/includes/examples-map-reduce.rst

    Date(01/01/2012)``.
 Then it output the results to a collection ``map_reduce_example``.
-If the ``map_reduce_example`` collection already exists, the operation will merge the existing contents with the results of this map-reduce operation:
+If the ``map_reduce_example`` collection already exists, the operation will merge the existing contents with the results of this map-reduce operation.

 .. map-reduce-counts-end